Sign in

 Monocrystalline vs. Polycrystalline Solar Panels

 Monocrystalline and polycrystalline solar panels are the two most common types of solar panels.
-Like all solar panels, they capture the sun&#;s energy and convert it into electricity.
-Both types use silicon, a material that&#;s abundant and durable.
+Like all solar panels, they capture the sun’s energy and convert it into electricity.
+Both types utilize silicon, a material that is abundant and durable.

 The most significant difference between these two designs is the manufacturing process.
-Monocrystalline (mono) panels use a single silicon crystal, while polycrystalline (poly) panels use multiple crystals melted together.
-Here&#;s a breakdown of how each type of cell is made.
+Monocrystalline (mono) panels use a single silicon crystal, while polycrystalline (poly) panels consist of multiple crystals melted together.
+Here’s a breakdown of how each type of cell is made.

 Monocrystalline